dixonaws/aws-cloudops-linux/content/5.moving_the_web_root/moving_the_web_root.md

 Refresh again your browser.
 Your web site will be up and running.
 The Apache server uses the new location for its document root directory.

 Congratulations!
 You've finished the Linux Workshop!
+Make sure to update the class roster to show your progress.

+The next step is to clean up your account -- rmeove the instance and the EBS volume to avoid any charges.